GetStream/stream-chat-android/documentation/docs/ui/channel_list/customizations/changing_view_style.md

     )
 }
 ```
-NOTE: The transformer should be set before the view is rendered to make sure that the new style was applied.
+> **NOTE**: The transformer should be set before the view is rendered to make sure that the new style was applied.